Print

 Notes

-• In the recipe photos, you’ll notice that I tossed the grated Pecorino on top of the entire dish of just-cooked pasta before tossing it with tongs and serving.
-But I actually prefer to serve the cheese on the side at the table to allow everyone to add as much or as little cheese as they like.
+Cheese preference: In many of the photos in the main post, I tossed grated Pecorino over the entire dish before tossing and serving.
+But, it's also traditional to serve cheese on the side, so everyone can add as much (or as little) as they like.

-• Don’t forget to add a little pasta cooking water to the sauce so that the starches will help bind the final sauce to the noodles.
-This is also why it’s important not to over-salt the pasta boiling water, but instead, have it lightly salted.
+Pasta water tip: Don't forget to add a little pasta cooking water to the sauce.
+The starches along with the Italian technique, "mantecare", helps to bind the sauce to the noodles.
+This is also why it's important not to overly salt your pasta cooking water.

 • Prep Time: 10 minutes